-Since the onset of the COVID-19 pandemic, xenophobic and racist incidents targeting members of the Asian, Asian American and Pacific Islander community have been surging in the U.S. and around the world.
-The Department of East Asian Studies denounces all forms of violence and racism against Asians and AAPI individuals.
+Since the onset of the COVID-19 pandemic--and even now, nearly a year later--xenophobic and racist incidents targeting members of the Asian, Asian American and Pacific Islander community have risen in the U.S. and around the world.
+According to https://anti-asianviolenceresources.carrd.co/, 40% of U.S. adults believe "it has become more common for people to express racist views toward Asians since the pandemic began" (Source: Pew Research).
+In addition, the Stop AAPI Hate National Report (March 19, 2020 - February 28, 2021) has received a staggering 3,795 reports of anti-Asian hate incidents (Source: Stop AAPI Hate).
+The Department of East Asian Languages and Civilizations denounces all forms of violence and racism against Asians and AAPI individuals.

 Below is a compilation of legal, social, and mental health resources for Asian and AAPI students who have experienced, or worry that they may experience, COVID-19 related harassment and discrimination.
 This list is not comprehensive.
 If you are aware of further resources not included here, please contact email@example.com with suggestions for updates.

 Please note that Harvard University is not affiliated with, nor does it explicitly endorse, any of the advocacy groups, hotlines, or organizations listed here.
 This list is intended only to inform students of resources available to them in the broader community.